 Applied Marketing is common to both CIM Level 4 Certificate qualifications.
-To gain the CIM Level 4 Certificate in Professional Marketing, a pass in both mandatory modules plus Customer Insights is required.
+To gain the CIM Level 4 Certificate in Professional Marketing, a pass in Applied Marketing, Planning Campaigns plus Customer Insights is required.

-To gain the CIM Level 4 Certificate in Professional Digital Marketing, a pass in both mandatory modules plus Digital Marketing Techniques is required.
+To gain the CIM Level 4 Certificate in Professional Digital Marketing, a pass in Applied Marketing, Planning Campaigns plus Digital Marketing Techniques is required.

-If studied as a standalone module, an individual award can be achieved.
+If studied as a standalone module, the CIM Level 4 Award in Applied Marketing (VRQ) can be achieved.